-School staff shall encourage parents/guardians or other volunteers to support the district's nutrition education program by considering nutritional quality when selecting any snacks which they may donate for occasional class parties.
+School staff will request that parents/guardians or other volunteers support the District's nutrition education program by considering nutritional quality when selecting any snacks which they may donate for occasional class parties.
 Class parties or celebrations shall be held after the lunch period when possible.
+The District will provide parents with resources that meet the district's snack standards as well as ideas for celebrations, parties and rewards that enhance healthy habits.